TaranVH/2nd-keyboard/LUAMACROS/README.md

 1. Ensure that both your keyboards are plugged in.
 2. Download and install [LuaMacros](http://www.hidmacros.eu/forum/viewtopic.php?f=10&t=241#p794) and [AuthoHotkey](https://autohotkey.com/).
 3. Download `2nd_keyboard_if_using_luamacros.ahk`,  `SECOND_KEYBOARD_script_for_LUA_MACROS.lua`, and `keypressed.txt` from this github repository, by clicking on the RAW button for each, and then selecting FILE > SAVE AS.
 Save them all into the same folder.
 I STRONGLY recommend that you use `C:\AHK\2nd-keyboard\LUAMACROS`.
 That way, you won't have to change any file paths at all!
 The only downside is that ALL users will have access to those scripts.
 4. Open `SECOND_KEYBOARD_script_for_LUA_MACROS.lua` using LuaMacros.exe, which will allow you to view and modify the code.
 You'll need to change the file path of keypressed.txt at least.
+On line 43, you'll need to change the path to wherever you're saving the autohotkey script to.
+You might also need to add autohotkey.exe to your PATH environment variable.
 5. Click on the "play" arrow button.
 An identification window should pop up.
 Press any key on your 2nd keyboard, and luamacros will identify that device as your 2nd keyboard.
 6. Typing on your 2nd keyboard should no longer work, since LuaMacros is now intercepting and blocking those keystrokes.
 7. Press the spacebar on your second keyboard, then check keypressed.txt to see if it now contains the string "spacebar".
 If so, you got it working!